distributed-system-analysis/pbench/docs/API/metadata.md

 namespace to any valid JSON values (string, number, boolean, list, or nested objects) for retrieval later.
 Each authenticated client may set distinct values for the same keys, or use completely different keys, and can retrieve those values later.
-A client authenticated for another user has its own comletely unique `user` namespace.
+A client authenticated for another user has its own completely unique `user` namespace.

 The `user` metadata namespace behaves as a user-specific sub-resource under the